“We nailed the UI design in one take!”

 User Interface (UI) design process isn't linear, and design and graphics aren't finalized and locked down after the initial creation.
 Initial embedded UI designs can be a bit of a stab in the dark.
 At best, they are an intelligent guess based on what we know about the customer requirements in the early stages of development.
 It's possible that the hardware hasn't even been selected for the final product when the design process starts.
-With Crank's Storyboard Suite, that's ok.
+With Crank Storyboard, that's ok.

-Crank Storyboard Suite for a better way to do embedded user interface design and development
+Crank Storyboard for a better way to do embedded user interface design and development

 Storyboard provides a change-friendly solution to modifying an application with the Photoshop re-import feature, allowing designers and developers to continually improve prototypes in parallel, without negatively impacting existing functionality.